 Chasmanthium latifolium (Inland Sea Oats)

-Inland Sea Oats spread aggressively by seed.
+Inland Sea Oats can spread aggressively by seed under favorable conditions.
 To prevent spreading, cut the seed stalks before maturing.
 The seed stalks make lovely flower arrangements.
 New seedlings are easy to pull and can be controlled that way as well.
 Inland sea oats’ affinity to wander is a positive thing if you are looking to prevent erosion and stabilize the soil.

 AT A GLANCE